Gold Rush (TV series)

-Gold Rush (titled Gold Rush: Alaska in the first season) is an American reality television series that airs on Discovery and its affiliates worldwide.
+Gold Rush (titled Gold Rush: Alaska in the first season) is an American reality television television series that airs on Discovery and its affiliates worldwide.
 The series follows the placer gold mining efforts of various family-run mining companies, initially in Alaska, but then mostly in the Klondike region of Dawson City, Yukon, Canada.
 Prior seasons also included mining efforts in Guyana, Oregon, and Colorado.
-As of 2024, the show has aired 15 seasons.
+As of 2025, the show has aired 16 seasons.